 Also, we want to make it clear that we’re not saying we need to be perfect.
 In fact, one of the most beautiful parts of our intimate relationship is that we get to share our humanness with one another and be loved for all of who we are.
-We’re just suggesting the vital importance of personal growth, self-awareness, and individual healthy habits in order to have a conscious, thriving relationship that allows you to bring out the best — not just in yourselves — but in each other too.
+We’re just suggesting the vital importance of personal growth, self-awareness, and personal healthy habits in order to have a conscious, thriving relationship that allows you to bring out the best in — not just yourselves — but in each other too.

 Sending you all our love and blessings as you take your commitment to self-care to the next level ~ and as you revel in all of the many benefits of doing so!